The Object of My Affection-1998

 The trip includes the honeymooners, Simon and Linnet, played by Armie Hammer and Gal Gadot, Bouc (Tom Bateman), a long-time friend of Poirot’s, Euphemia (Anette Bening), a renowned painter and Bouc’s mother, Salome (Sophie Okonedo), a black jazz singer, and her niece Rosie (Letitia Wright), Linnet’s maid, Linnet’s godmother, and her companion, and a doctor who used to date Linnet.

-Branagh, coming directly from his Oscar-winning film Belfast (2022) deserves the most credit because he not only stars in but directs the film as he did with Murder on the Orient Express.
-The screenplay is once again created by Michael Green.
-The consistency is very important and satisfying to the overall product and the two films can be watched back to back with ease.
+Branagh, coming directly from his Oscar-winning film Belfast (2022), deserves the most credit because he not only stars in but directs the movie as he did with Murder on the Orient Express.

 Death on the Nile is not high art but merely slick entertainment done quite well.
-There is much manipulation for the audience to endure and the setup of the potential suspects and the victim’s background are thrown directly into the viewer’s face.
+There is considerable manipulation for the audience to endure, and the setup of the potential suspects and the victim’s background is presented directly to the viewer.

 This was welcomed.

-The numerous plot devices are to be expected from a film like Death on the Nile and I happily and willingly fell for them hook, line, and sinker.
-The wealth of most of the characters is splendid intrigue and only adds to the enjoyment.
+The numerous plot devices are to be expected from a film like Death on the Nile, and I happily and willingly fell for them hook, line, and sinker.
+The wealth of most of the characters is a splendid intrigue and only adds to the enjoyment.

-Rumor has it, there will be another production of an Agatha Christie novel adaptation directed by and starring Branagh and I can’t wait for this.
+Rumor has it that there will be another production of an Agatha Christie novel adaptation directed by and starring Branagh, and I can’t wait for this.
 He has dusted off the old whodunit storyline and updated it with a spectacle about crimes of passion that feels fresh.

 The result is a modernized Death on the Nile (2022) brimming with fun and pleasure while never taking itself too seriously.